MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 Completing setup for the replication component alone is sufficient to protect your VMs from a disaster.
 However, you can't start the VMs in Azure until you configure the failover portion of the process.

-You can set up the failover portion when you want to fail over to an Azure VM, because it's not required during initial setup.
+You can set up the failover portion when you want to fail over to an Azure VM; it's not required during initial setup.
 If the host server goes down, you can configure the failover component at that time and access the workloads of the protected VM.
 However, we recommend configuring the failover-related settings before a disaster.

 ## Prerequisites and planning